-In-patient or day-patient cover Limit details Note Hospital and day-patient unit fees Within your overall policy limit Fees for in-patient or day-patient: standard accommodation psychiatric treatment diagnostic tests use of the operating theatre nursing care drugs dressings radiotherapy and chemotherapy physiotherapy surgical appliances that the medical practitioner uses during surgery.
-See 3.5 Hospitals where you can have your treatment, 3.6 Accommodation we will pay for at the hospital where you are treated, and 3.7 Differences when you have treatment in certain countries.
-Medical practitioner fees Within your overall policy limit Fees for: surgeons, anaesthetists and physicians. " See 3.4 Who can provide your treatment Emergency treatment in the USA (does not apply if you have added USA cover) ✓ Up to 10 weeks treatment, with a total limit of \$32,000 This is to cover emergency in-patient or day-patient treatment of a medical condition that arises suddenly whilst you are in the USA.
+In-patient or day-patient cover Limit details Note Hospital and day-patient unit fees ✓ Within your overall plan limit Fees for in-patient or day-patient: standard accommodation psychiatric treatment diagnostic tests use of the operating theatre nursing care drugs dressings radiotherapy and chemotherapy physiotherapy surgical appliances that the medical practitioner uses during surgery. " See 3.5 Hospitals where you can have your treatment, 3.6 Accommodation we will pay for at the hospital where you are treated, and 3.7 Differences when you have treatment in certain countries.
+Medical practitioner fees ✓ Within your overall plan limit Fees for: surgeons, anaesthetists and physicians. >> See 3.4 Who can provide your treatment Emergency treatment in the USA (does not apply if you have added USA cover) ✓ Up to six weeks treatment, with a total limit of \$24,000 This is to cover emergency in-patient or day-patient treatment of a medical condition that arises suddenly whilst you are in the USA.
 Note: this benefit is only applicable if you do not have the USA upgrade.
 Cash payment when there has been no charge for your treatment or for your stay in hospital ✓ \$160 per night We pay this when: you are admitted for in-patient treatment before midnight we would have covered your treatment if you had had it privately.
 If your plan has an excess, we will not take this off this cash payment.
-Accommodation for one parent while a child is in hospital Within your overall policy limit Covers the cost of one parent staying in hospital with a child under 18.
-The child must be covered by your plan and be having treatment that is covered by your plan .
+This benefit is not available if the cost of treatment was funded by another party, Accommodation for one parent while a child is in hospital ✓ Within your overall plan limit such as another insurer.
+Covers the cost of one parent staying in hospital with a child under 18.
+The child must be covered by your plan and be having treatment that is covered by your plan.